 The specific areas that captioning can improve include word recognition, word comprehension, vocabulary, identifying the main idea of a story, phoneme recognition, listening comprehension, and oral reading skills1,2,3,4,6,8,12.

-Captioning also helps students retain more of the concepts presented in the video3,11, take better notes10,11, and participate more in class discussions of video content10, making it a great tool for teachers of any subject at any level!
+Captioning also helps students understand and retain more of the concepts presented in the video3,11,13, remember more of the dialogue of a film14, take better notes10,11, and participate more in class discussions of video content10, making it a great tool for teachers of any subject at any level!

 1 Linebarger, Deborah L. (2001).
 Learning to Read from Television: The Effects of Using Captions & Narration.
 Journal of Educational Psychology, 93(2), 288-298.
 Abstract